Table seats will be assigned by us based on time of ticket purchase - the sooner you purchase tix, the better your seats will be!

 Taking its name from the Tiergarten—“The Garden of Beasts”—a sprawling central park in Berlin around which the murderous leaders of the Third Reich rose to power, Master of Ceremonies Kim David Smith will lead us on a musical journey backwards in time, exploring historic moments of societal madness through music ranging from Handel and Verdi to The Rocky Horror Picture Show, Dean Martin to Max Richter, William Byrd to Brecht & Weill, with a panoply of performances that includes opera, classical, jazz, ballet, burlesque, and more.

-Audience members will enter the event through an alleyway behind St. Paul's Carroll Street in Brooklyn, into a church assembly hall that's been transformed into a 1920s Weimar Speakeasy, where they can enjoy food, libations, and pre-show ambiance before the performance begins.Tiergarten is directed by Death of Classical founder and Artistic Director Andrew Ousley, with additional performers including singers Aaron Reeder, Ariadne Greif, and Amara Granderson, burlesque artist Pearls Daily, dancers Liana Zhen-Ai and Dylan Contreras, and Foreshadow Puppetry.
+Audience members will enter the event through an alleyway behind St. Paul's Carroll Street in Brooklyn, into a church assembly hall that's been transformed into a 1920s Weimar Speakeasy, where they can enjoy food, libations, and pre-show ambiance before the performance begins.Tiergarten is directed by Death of Classical founder and Artistic Director Andrew Ousley, with additional performers including singers Miguel Ángel Vásquez, Ariadne Greif, and Amara Granderson, burlesque artist Pearls Daily, dancers Liana Zhen-Ai and Dylan Contreras, and Foreshadow Puppetry.

 ALL DRINKS AND FOOD ARE INCLUDED IN THE TICKET PRICE!

-Each premium and standard table comes with a bottle of top-shelf sparkling wine from our amazing friends at Bouchaine Vineyards in Napa Valley, and we'll also have red and white from them, along with several types of beer and some non-alcoholic libations on offer.
-For nourishment, we'll have a thematically-appropriate selection of assorted meats, cheeses, breads, fruits, and vegetarian/vegan snacks, all curated by Everyday Fay.
+Each premium and standard table comes with a bottle of top-shelf sparkling wine from our amazing friends at Bouchaine Vineyards in Napa Valley, and we'll also have red and white from them, along with beers by Brooklyn Brewery and Captain Lawrence Brewing, zero-proof libations by Curious Elixirs, and non-alcoholic beer by Atmosphere Brewing.
+For nourishment, we'll have a thematically-appropriate selection of assorted meats by Brooklyn Cured, along with cheeses, breads, fruits, and vegetarian/vegan snacks courtesy of Baldor Foods – all curated by Everyday Fay.

 THERE WILL BE A PRE-CONCERT HAPPY HOUR!